 Jump to:

-Shrimp Étouffée is a very popular dish in South Louisiana because of the abundance of shrimp most times of the year.
-For areas outside of South Louisiana, shrimp are more accessible than crawfish, so it's a great way for everyone to enjoy an Étouffée.
+Shrimp Etouffée is very popular in South Louisiana because of the abundance of shrimp most of the year.
+For areas outside of South Louisiana, shrimp are more accessible than crawfish, so it's a great way for everyone to enjoy an Etouffée.

-Note on the Trinity: The Trinity is the term used in Creole and Cajun cooking for yellow onions, bell peppers, and celery.
-It is the foundation of many South Louisiana recipes and is similar to mirepoix in French cooking
+Lagniappe Tip: The Trinity in Creole and Cajun cooking is yellow onions, bell peppers, and celery.
+Cooked at the beginning of a recipe, it is the foundation of many South Louisiana recipes and is similar to mirepoix in French cooking.

 Here’s What You Need

-Note on the Shrimp: This recipe is best with large, fresh shrimp (16/20s).
-But, if that's not an option, you can still enjoy this recipe with smaller and/or frozen shrimp.
-If you are wondering how to figure out the size of shrimp and what 16/20s means, check out my article, What Size Shrimp Do I Need?
+- Shrimp: This recipe is best with large, fresh shrimp (16/20s).
+But, if that's not an option, smaller and frozen shrimp will work very well.
+Are shrimp sizes confusing?
+Check out my article, What Size Shrimp Do I Need? for some clarification.

-Note on the Shrimp Stock: The recipe is at its best using Homemade Shrimp Stock, which is very easy to make.
+- Shrimp Stock: The recipe was developed using Homemade Shrimp Stock, which is very easy to make.
 If you don't have that, I recommend homemade or commercial Chicken Stock or homemade or commercial Seafood Stock.

-Note on the Creole Seasoning: I developed this recipe using my own Le Bon Papa Creole Seasoning, a No-Salt, No-MSG all-purpose seasoning for any Creole or Cajun recipe.
+- Creole Seasoning: I developed this recipe using Le Bon Papa Creole Seasoning, a no-salt, no-MSG all-purpose Creole or Cajun seasoning.
+If you use a seasoning that contains salt, you should taste the gravy before adding additional salt.

 Equipment